flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 Each of the blocks can be double-clicked to open an editor window specific to the unit or groups of units.
 Input and output pins are represented by small circles near the edges of each block.
-Connection between pins are drawn as arrows from source to destination.
+Connections between pins are drawn as arrows from source to destination.

 The user interface only draws arrows for connections it considers *active*.